As another Veterans Day is upon us, UC Food Observer would like to salute all of our veterans – and all veteran farmers in the United States.

 On the other hand, the average age of farmers in the United States is 58.
-The nation needs more young and determined food producers, and in recent years, an increasing number of veterans have expressed willingness to start farming, as we explain in this article.
+The nation needs more young and determined food producers.
+In recent years, an increasing number of veterans have expressed willingness to start farming.

 Farmer Veteran Speaks Out

 As farmer veteran Joe Oliveira explains to us, it makes a lot of sense.
 Soldiers and farmers share several similarities.
 He told us:

 “In some ways, soldiers are trained to be farmers.
 It seems weird, but we are.
 Farming is a lot of mission-oriented work.
 There are tasks to be done at a certain time, and they need to be done in a certain way.
 Pruning needs to be done now.
 Adding amendments to soil has to be done in a certain way and at a certain time.
 That’s the way we were taught in the military.”